Kazakh–Dzungar Wars: The Oath of Allegiance to the Russian Empire by the Kazakhs (1730-1739)

+Sixth Kazakh-Dzungar War

-The invasion of Kazakhstan began in the autumn of 1739 with the total strength of around 30,000 troops.
+In 1739, The invasion of Kazakhstan began in the autumn of 1739 with the total strength of around 30,000 troops.
 However, the khans and sultans of the Middle Juz only started to gather troops and prepare to repel the enemy at the very last moment, when the invasion of the Dzungars had already begun.
 The political situation of the Middle Juz and the rest of Kazakh Khanate remained difficult.
-Local conflicts still occurred in the Younger Juz where some of the feudal lords, who were led by sultan Batyr, clashed with Khan Abilqaiyr.
-In 1737, after Sameke Khan of the Middle Juz died, he was replaced by Abilmambet.
+Local conflicts still occurred in the Younger jüz where some of the feudal lords, who were led by Sultan Batyr, clashed with Khan Abulkhair.
+In 1737, after Sameke Khan of the Middle jüz died, he was replaced by Abilmambet.
 Despite him being elected to be a khan, Abilmambet was hesitant and did not enforce strong authority in the Kazakh steppe.

 Thus, the Kazakh feudal lords still engaged in internal disputes and did not take any precautions to organize proper defenses on their borders.
 In the winter of 1739–1740.
-The Dzungar army struck in all directions.
-In the south, they came from the source of a Syr Darya river while in the North, they attacked from the Irtysh River, causing a considerable damage to the nomads of the Middle Juz.
+The Dzungar army struck in all directions, in the North, they attacked from the Irtysh River, causing a considerable damage to the nomads of the Middle Juz.
+The Dzungar army also advanced rapidly from the east, bypassing Russian forts and pushing deep into the territories of the Great Jüz (Uly Jüz) in Semirechye and southern Kazakhstan.
+The forces of the Great Jüz, isolated and unable to unite effectively with the other Jüzes in time, were overwhelmed.
+The Dzungars inflicted a severe defeat, capturing vast herds and taking many prisoners.
+Having crippled the Great Jüz, Galdan Tseren's forces turned their attention northward, threatening the heartlands of the Middle Jüz (Orta Jüz).

-In the autumn of 1740, new invasions by the Dzungar troops began on the territory of the Middle Juz.
-This time, the Dzungar feudal lords had to face more organized resistance.
-The Kazakh militiamen struck a number of unexpected blows on the Dzungars.
-These fierce battles were headed by the Abilmambet.